 - (xiii) Except as provided for in subclause (xiv) of this clause, rights to long service leave under this clause shall be in replacement of rights to long service leave, if any, which at 12 March 1975, may have accrued or may be accruing to an employee and shall apply only to persons in the employ of the employer on or after 12 March 1975.
-Where an employee has been granted long service leave or has been paid its monetary value prior to 12 March, 1975, the employer shall be entitled to debit such leave against any leave to which the employee may be entitled pursuant to this clause. - (xiv) The following provisions apply only to employees employed in a hospital as at 12 March 1975: - (a) by this Agreement where such benefits are more favourable to the employee.
+Where an employee has been granted long service leave or has been paid its monetary value prior to 12 March, 1975, the employer shall be entitled to debit such leave against any leave to which the employee may be entitled pursuant to this clause. - (xiv) The following provisions apply only to employees employed in a hospital as at 12 March 1975: - (a) An employee who - - has had service in a hospital, to which clause 14, Climatic and Isolation Allowances, applies, prior to 12 March 1975, or - is employed in a hospital, to which clause 14, Climatic and Isolation Allowances, applies as at 12 March 1975: